ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 where ``<path/to/experiment/subdirectory>`` is changed to correspond to the user's machine, and ``/apps/rocoto/1.3.3/bin/rocotorun`` corresponds to the location of the ``rocotorun`` command on the user's system.
 The number ``1`` can also be changed and simply means that the workflow will be resubmitted every minute.

-Then, check the experiment progress with:
+To check the experiment progress:

 .. code-block:: console